 During the Middle Ages, there was a widespread belief that if a plant resembled a human body organ, it could be useful in treating disorders of that organ.
 This belief is known as the "doctrine of signatures" and was proposed by Paracelsus (1493 - 1541).
 Therefore, since hepatica leaves somewhat resemble the shape and color of the human liver, it was traditionally used for liver ailments.

+Gardening.
 Hepatica is rarely used outside of medicinal boundaries.
-However, due to its esthetic appeal, the herb is planted ornamentally.
+However, due to its pretty flowers, this herb is valued as ornamental.